Astrophysics (Index)About

 (photometric filter for visible light)

-I've seen "V" explained as "violet", but in the UBV system, it is outside the violet range.
+I've seen "V" explained as "violet", but in the UBV system, it is outside the violet range; its central wavelength is green.

 (EMR,visible light,band,visual,photometry)